 Connect with your inner sun by meditating on your solar plexus chakra.
 Find a comfortable seat and breathe deeply into your belly.
 Visualize a golden sun growing brighter and stronger on your solar plexus chakra with each exhale.

 You may like to incorporate the bija mantra for the solar plexus chakra, Ram (pronounced RUM), into your meditation by chanting it either mentally or out loud with each exhale.
-Find a wearable reminder of this chakra and mantra here.

 Make an Altar

 Making an altar is a beautiful way to honor Litha.
 Get creative and make it yours!
 Some ideas of things you might like to put on your altar are: